bensammwaniki/News-site/README.md

 #### By **Bensam mwaniki**
 ## Description
 This is web application that allows you to view news, articles.
-You can also navigate to the relevant website of the news article.
+You can also navigate to the relevant website of the news article.This application uses news api which gives a vast amount of data to te user
 ## BEHAVIOUR DRIVEN DEVELOPMENT
 | GENERAL BEHAVIOUR | INPUT | OUTPUT|
 |:------------------|:--------|:-----------|